 special programs - communication department

-International study has become more and more popular among Boston College students and Communication Department majors, as students realize the increasing importance of broadening their intercultural perspectives.
-We are communicating in a global marketplace, and it is ever so important to be able to help cross cultural lines with our spoken and written words.
-Students participate in programs of study in more than 30 countries worldwide, sponsored either by Boston College or other institutions of higher learning.
+International study has become more and more popular among Boston College students and Communication department majors as students realize the increasing importance of broadening their intercultural perspectives.
+We are communicating in a global marketplace and it is ever so important to be able to help cross cultural lines with our spoken and written words.
+Students participate in programs of study in more than 30 countries worldwide, sponsored either by BC or other institutions of higher learning.

 Boston College requires a minimum cumulative GPA of 3.2 in order to study abroad.

 Students who are interested in studying abroad should contact the Office of International Programs for more information on specific programs and application procedures.
 Typically, juniors study abroad during the spring semester; however, there are certain exceptions that can be made for placement during the fall semester of junior year.